jeremyroman/http-no-vary-search/draft-wicg-http-no-vary-search.md

 {:aside}
 > As always, the authoring conformance requirements are not binding on implementations.
 Implementations instead need to implement the processing model given by the obtain a URL search variance algorithm ({{obtain-a-url-search-variance}}).
+>
+> It is possible that a future version of this specification, or another specification which extends this one, loosens one or more of the authoring conformance requirements, for example, by assigning semantics to dictionary keys not defined in this specification.

 # Data model {#data-model}